-In addition to the beheading, another key change in Shonibare’s recreation is the use of color and pattern in the fabrics.
-When researching the work of Shonibare, I discovered that fabrics that we would usually associate with Africa actually did not originate in Africa.
-These “Dutch wax” fabrics were actually originally created in England and Holland, and they were sold to people in Africa after selling them in Indonesia failed.
+In addition to the beheading, another key change in Shonibare’s recreation is his use of color and pattern in the fabrics.
+When researching the work of Shonibare, I discovered these fabrics that we would usually associate with Africa did not originate in Africa.
+These “Dutch wax” fabrics were originally created in England and Holland, and they were sold to people in Africa after selling them in Indonesia failed.
 These fabrics became an integral part of African culture, and Shonibare found that duality of cultural identity interesting.
-He says “But actually, the fabrics are not really authentically African the way people think.
+He said, “But actually, the fabrics are not really authentically African the way people think.
 They prove to have a crossbred cultural background quite of their own.
 And it’s the fallacy of that signification that I like.
 It’s the way I view culture—it’s an artificial construct.”

 Identity in a Global World